This article was originally published on Cyclingnews in 2017.

 Schepers maintains Visentini is the only rider who has failed to attend any of the periodic team reunions organised by Carrera in Verona.
 Visentini is bemused by the very idea that anyone might expect him to show up.
 “Why would I go to a Carrera party?
 To see the guys who made me lose the race?” he says.
 “I’ll gladly go and spend time with friends and enjoy myself, but a party with the guys who made me lose the Giro d’Italia?
 Come on.”

 Visentini’s thoughts on Roche and his account the 1987 Giro, meanwhile, are blunt.
 “He’s always talked bollocks,” Visentini says, more in weariness than in anger.
 “He’s always said false things.
 He’s not reliable.”

-Barry Ryan's book The Ascent: Sean Kelly, Stephen Roche and Irish Cycling's Golden Generation will be published by Gill Books in September.
+Barry Ryan’s book The Ascent: Sean Kelly, Stephen Roche and Irish Cycling’s Golden Generation is available here.